adongu/Front-end-Developer-Interview-Questions/README.md

 * **Explain how `this` works in JavaScript**
   - A: "this" refers to the invocation context of function.
 You can use '.apply(), .call(), or .bind() to change context of 'this'
 * **Explain how prototypal inheritance works**
   - A: JavaScript prototypical inheritance "behavior delegation" (merely delegation links between objects).
-'GET' method delegating UP the [[Prototype]] chain until it finds or runs out.
+First looks up through [[Prototype]] linkage, if not there, internal 'GET' operation will traverse up (delegating UP) the [[Prototype]] chain until it finds the method or runs out of objects to traverse.
 It's a completely different mechanism than classical inheritance.
+JavaScript prototypical inheritance is objects that are each linked to another object: behavior delegation.
 * **What do you think of AMD vs CommonJS?**
 * **Explain why the following doesn't work as an IIFE: `function foo(){ }();`.**
   * **What needs to be changed to properly make it an IIFE?**